underground-software/ILKD_course_materials/index.md

 submissions visible to the whole class and assign each student two others to peer review.
 Each peer review will comprise 10% of a students' assignment grade, for 20% of the total.

-3. By 23:59 Wednesday, a student must make at least one more submission for the assignment.
+3. By 23:59 Thursday, a student must make at least one more submission for the assignment.
 This is the "final submission" stage.
 The wise students will take their peer's feedback and self-reflection into account and revise their work before the final submission, however they are not required to do so.